Welcome to Buckton Fields

 Q. Will development at Buckton Fields increase the chance of flooding?

 The Environment Agency has identified that the Buckton Fields site sits outside the River Nene floodplain.
-In addition, having modelled the effects of extreme rainfall conditions, including the effects of climate change, on the River Nene the Environment Agency has identified that the site is outside the predicted
+In addition, having modelled the effects of extreme rainfall conditions, including the potential effects of climate change, on the River Nene the Environment Agency has identified that the site is outside the predicted 1-in-1000 year flood level.

-A Flood Risk Assessment has been undertaken by Ensign, taking account of discussions with the Environment Agency, which conforms to government guidance (PPS25).
+An updated Flood Risk Assessment has been undertaken by Ensign, taking account of discussions with the Environment Agency, which conforms to government guidance (PPS25).
+This shows that development at Buckton Fields will not increase the risk of flooding in the Northampton area.

-Q. Will the Buckton Fields development have an impact on air quality in the area?
-As part of our planning application for the Buckton Fields site, we were required to carry out an Impact Assessment to demonstrate how a development at the site could affect local air quality.
-After discussing the proposed methodology with Daventry District Council, a standard assessment was carried out using the comparative data available at the time.
+As part of our planning application for the Buckton Fields site, we were required to carry out an Impact Assessment to demonstrate how a development at the site could affect local air quality, particularly with respect to the Air Quality Management Area (AQMA) declared on Harborough Road by Northampton Borough Council in 2008.

 Q. Are there any Tree Preservation Orders (TPO) on the site?

 There is currently a TPO order from 1971 on the south eastern boundary of the site; however on visual inspection no trees in the described area relate to this order.
-There is a possibility this order is incorrect or alternatively these trees have been removed.
+There is a possibility this order is incorrect or alternatively these trees have already been removed.
 In any event we will ensure this southern boundary is safeguarded from the construction and operation of the development.

 Q. What is being done to sustain and preserve the site's ecology?

 The enhancement of existing ecology is inherent to the proposals and has been given full consideration in the development of the masterplan.
 Existing hedgerows will be retained within the development and will be complemented by additional new scrub and managed grassland habitats in the proposed public open space areas.
-This will play a vital role in species enhancement and provide opportunities for existing and new species to be incorporated into the development, for example, opportunities for reptiles, foraging bats and birds.
-Additional measures to encourage bats will also be provided, for example, bat boxes.

 Regular management regimes will help to enhance these areas further.
 The provision of an Ecological Construction Method Statement (ECMS) during the construction phase and a long term Ecological Management Plan (EMP) will both be developed to ensure conservation and maintenance of habitats and species within the site.